I’m by no means a world traveler

 3 – Not trying the local food

 Seriously annoyed about this one.
-My ex Thai girlfriend packed 12, count them 12 fucking cups of Mama noodles (a type of Raman noodle popular in Thailand) because she was worried she could not eat Indian food.
+My ex Thai girlfriend packed 12, TWELVE cups of Mama noodles (a type of Raman noodle popular in Thailand) because she was worried she could not eat Indian food.
 Then she was complaining that her backpack had no room for all the other stuff she wanted to carry.

 4 – Not knowing the rules